DayFlowCalendar Component

 }The component receives the calendar object from useCalendarApp, reads the active view, and renders the corresponding view component.
 Any toolbar or custom UI can live beside DayFlowCalendar, but it already includes:

-- An optional calendar sidebar (controlled through
+- An optional calendar sidebar (added through

-useSidebar). - Event detail dialog support (driven by
+createSidebarPlugin). - Event detail dialog support (driven by

 useEventDetailDialogor a custom renderer). - Automatic layout updates when calendars are toggled or views change.